When an upset customer describes a problem, which action should be avoided?

 4. Reliability: How reliable are the test results?
 Does the test work in the same way for everyone who takes it?
-Can we meaningfully compare scores between two people?
+Also, can we meaningfully compare scores between two people?

-5. Internal consistency: Does the psychometric tests have internal constructs to detect candidates faking their personalities?
+5. Internal consistency: Do the psychometric tests have internal constructs to detect candidates faking their personalities?